 In order to correct for the low plasma Calcium levels, PTH will pull calcium from the bones to compensate, which can result in weakening of the bones, increased bone and joint pain, and can lead to broken bones.
 This of course will directly affect your day to day life.
 Dealing with a broken bone on top of dialysis is not a good experience.
 At the most dangerous levels, observational studies have shown that CKD patients who have values at the extremes (less than 2 or greater than 9 times the upper normal limit of the assay), have an increased risk of death*

-What should your P & PTH target levels be?
+What should your P & PTH target levels be when you are on dialysis?

 Please note: The reference range for parathyroid hormone (PTH) is dependent on the type of test used and what it detects.
 Intact PTH detection is the most widely used assay today, with that said assay kits from different manufacturers measure varying types and amounts of these circulating fragments, comparing different types of tests can lead to inconsistent results.
 More information from NKF can be found here.